 - Enter in the setting mode (chapter 9.11.1)

-- Press the

-I or I key to select the Control input signal menu

-- Press the result is the t
+- Press the result is the press the

-- The display will change to D .
+- The display will change to [].

 - Use the 1 or ↓ keys to scroll through the available password 00-FF (hexadecimal).
 The password will only b provided if necessary.
 Consult CENTORK.

 - With the correct password diplay press the elite key.

-- Press the even key.
+- Press the ekey.

-- Press the nor line way to select the Control input mode:
+- Press the not be a select the Control input mode: